rmosolgo/batfire/readme.md

 <button data-event-click='logout'>Log out</button>
 ```

+## Default Provider

-Also, if you pass a provider string to `authorizesWithFirebase`, it will be used by `App.login`:
+If you pass a provider string to `authorizesWithFirebase`, it will be used by `App.login`:

 ```coffeescript
 class App extends Batman.App